This website uses cookies to help improve your user experience

 At this step educational app developers describe tasks, elaborate milestones, define deadlines and metrics that we want to achieve/what we will measure, choose between preliminary A/B testing or launch into production without A/B tests.

-The MVP implies that once we create a concept, the next step is to develop the initial working version of the product, which can be shared with a select group of users.
+The MVP implies that once you create a concept, the next step is to develop the initial working version of the product, which can be shared with a select group of users.
 Maintaining continuous communication with these users and gathering feedback enables testing the existing hypotheses, as well as formulating new ones.

 Expert perspective